Native Plants You’ll See Everywhere in Louisiana

 Purple Louisiana Iris

-This delicate lavender colored wildflower can be seen all over the state including North Toledo Bend State Park.
+This delicate lavender wildflower can be seen all over the state, including at North Toledo Bend State Park.
 The Louisiana Phlox grows well in partially shaded to sunny areas and blooms in the spring.
 This plant can be commonly seen within rocky areas and are commonly used as ground cover around Louisiana homes.
 The oblong leaves turn a deep burgundy during fall and winter seasons.

-This beautiful flower blooms between March-May every year and enjoys boggy sites with standing water like Chemin-a-Haut State Park.
-It is a highly adaptable plant that has been cultivated within many parts of the world although it originated in the Southeastern region of the United States.
-The Louisiana iris can do well in just about any soil condition but need to be well watered if not in a wet region.
-Due to the plant’s hybrid nature, the Louisiana Iris can be a wide range of colors including white, orange, purple, and burgundy.
+This beautiful annual blooms between March and May and enjoys boggy sites with standing water, like Chemin-a-Haut State Park.
+The Louisiana iris can do well in just about any soil condition but needs to be well-watered if not in a wet region.
+The plant’s hybrid nature lends it a range of colors including white, orange, purple and burgundy.

-Native to Northshore areas of Louisiana, this tree blooms white bell shaped flowers each spring that dangle from its delicate stems.
-The showy flowers grow in clusters that look like bunches of bells welcoming in the growing season.
-The Silverbell Tree can be seen in areas of partial to full shade and along riverbanks or wet swampy areas.
+Native to the Northshore, this tree blooms white, bell-shaped flowers that dangle from its delicate stems.
+The Silverbell Tree can be seen in areas of partial to full shade and along riverbanks or wet swampy areas, and blooms appear in spring.
 The tree can grow to become 20-30 feet tall at maturity and the leaves of this beauty turn yellow in fall as well.

 For more information about native plants, gardening, and lawn care in New Orleans, Baton Rouge, and the rest of Louisiana, visit LawnStarter.com.